hrushikeshrv/docxlatex/README.md

 To convert all your equations into linear format, click on any equation, go to the Equation tab, make sure LaTeX is selected, and click on Convert &#8594; All - Linear

-Please report any bugs on this project's GitHub page [hrushikeshrv/docxlatex](https://github.com/hrushikeshrv/docxlatex/issues)
+Please report any bugs on this project's GitHub page [docxlatex/issues](https://github.com/hrushikeshrv/docxlatex/issues)

 # TODOs
-- [ ] Extract all images present in the file and return them as file-like objects
 - [ ] Add support for equations in professional formatting